 Once you have done that, you can use PA Settings=>Library=>Music Folders to select (tick) any locations that you wish Poweramp to scan for music, either by choosing the whole of a storage location or just certain folders within it (the latter more-specific solution is generally preferable, to avoid accidental clutter).

-However there is no guarantee that this method will continue to work as Google continues to clamp down on access rights which it does not wish you to have, which brings us to the more modern solution:
+Please note that on recent Androids additional limitation are applied for this method, such as CUE files and formats not known to Android are not visible to player at all.
+Also there is no guarantee that this method will continue to work as Google continues to clamp down on access rights which it does not wish you to have, which brings us to the more modern solution:

 Storage Access Framework (from Android 10 onward)